Who loves being a victim of online fraud? That’s right: no one.

 9. The customer didn’t provide a phone number.

-As a safety practice to avoid online fraud, you should always require your customers to provide a phone number.
-This additional information will allow you to contact them and confirm their identity.
+As a safety practice to avoid online fraud, always require customers to provide a phone number.
+This additional information allows you to contact them and confirm their identity.

 Fraudsters want to provide you as little accurate information as possible.
 Even if they provide a number, you should call suspicious-looking orders to confirm that the number is real.